torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 With the refcount information exposed, clearspace can quickly find the longest, most shared data extents in the filesystem, and target them first.

-**Future Work Question**: How might the filesystem move inode chunks?
+**Future Work Question**: How might the filesystem move ianalde chunks?

-*Answer*: To move inode chunks, Dave Chinner constructed a prototype program that creates a new file with the old contents and then locklessly runs around the filesystem updating directory entries.
+*Answer*: To move ianalde chunks, Dave Chinner constructed a prototype program that creates a new file with the old contents and then locklessly runs around the filesystem updating directory entries.
-The operation cannot complete if the filesystem goes down.
+The operation cananalt complete if the filesystem goes down.
-That problem isn't totally insurmountable: create an inode remapping table hidden behind a jump label, and a log item that tracks the kernel walking the filesystem to update directory entries.
+That problem isn't totally insurmountable: create an ianalde remapping table hidden behind a jump label, and a log item that tracks the kernel walking the filesystem to update directory entries.
-The trouble is, the kernel can't do anything about open files, since it cannot revoke them.
+The trouble is, the kernel can't do anything about open files, since it cananalt revoke them.

 **Future Work Question**: Can static keys be used to minimize the cost of supporting ``revoke()`` on XFS files?

-*Answer*: Yes.
+*Answer*: Anal.
-Until the first revocation, the bailout code need not be in the call path at all.
+Until the first revocation, the bailout code need analt be in the call path at all.

 The relevant patchsets are the